dzekelid/products/_listings/ebay/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/products/master/_listings/ebay/merchandised-product-get-also-viewed-products-get.md
-- name: Ebay Get Merchandised Product Get Also Bought Products
+- name: Ebay Get Merchandised Product Get Also Viewed Products
-  description: 'This call returns products that were also bought when shoppers bought
+  description: 'This call returns products that were also viewed when shoppers viewed
     the product specified in the request.
-Showing ''also bought'' products inspires up-selling and cross-selling.
+Showing ''also viewed'' products encourages up-selling and cross-selling.
 You specify the product by one of the following. epid (eBay Product Id) gtin (Global Trade Item Number) brand (brand name such as Nike) plus mpn (Manufacturer''s Part Number) Restrictions For a list of supported